-Lord Ganapathi is believed to be present in as many as 32 different forms and Srishti Ganapathi is regarded as the 23rd among them.
-The Sanskrit word ‘Srishti’ simply means ‘Creation’.
-Srishti Ganapathi thus remains the God of creation, a role normally attributed to Lord Brahma.
+Srishti Ganapati is regarded as the 23rd among the 32 different forms of Ganapati.
+The Sanskrit word ‘Srishti’ simply means ‘creation.’
+Srishti Ganapati thus remains the God of creation, a role normally attributed to Lord Brahma.
 He is also believed to be an integral part of all his creations and thus, the representative Lord of all the manifestations in the universe.
-Srishti Ganapathi is a kind form, appears in a crimson-red complexion and is happily seated on Mooshika Vahana, his well-celebrated mouse mount.
-He has a single face and four hands, is holding his own broken tusk in his principal right hand, and is having an elephant goad, noose and mango fruit, in the others.
+Srishti Ganapati is a kind form, appears in a crimson-red complexion and is happily seated on Mooshika Vahana, his well-celebrated mouse mount.
+He has a single face, and four hands holding his own broken tusk in his principal right hand and having an elephant goad, noose, and mango fruit, in the others.

-The Srishti Ganapathi form of Ganesha is a kind and considerate aspect of the Lord.
+Srishti Ganapati is a kind and considerate aspect of the Lord.
 As one who gave up one of his own tusks and hence, is appearing only with the other, he is thus believed to be assuring his devotees of his selfless love for them and his readiness for any sacrifice for their welfare.
-Devotees also believe that his worship will help them with good clarity of thoughts and sound sense of discrimination.
+Devotees also believe that his worship would bestow them with good clarity of thoughts and sound sense of discrimination.

-Chanting the Srishti Ganapathi Mantra with faith, can be an effective means of propitiating the powerful Lord. describes his form in detail, hails him as ‘Ganapathi, the Creator’, seeks his blessings and prays for his grace.
+Chanting the Srishti Ganapati mantra with faith can be an effective means of propitiating the mighty Lord, describes his form in detail, hails him as ‘Ganapati, the creator,’ seeks his blessings and prays for his grace.

 The sacred scriptures prescribe fire ceremony, Abishekam (hydration ceremony), Pooja/Archana (Light and Sound ceremony), Yantra and Mantra (special sounds) as the ways to offer your prayer to the divine.
 Out of these, fire ceremony is the most evolved spiritual technology on earth to connect with the divine beings.
 Participate in the remedial services to clear your karma and receive the blessings.

-The Fire Lab performed in Lord Ganesha’s honor is unique and brings about a sea of change in our fortunes.
+The Fire Lab performed in Lord Ganesha’s honor is unique and brings about a sea of change in your fortunes.

 The Ganesha Yantra is a sacred energy device that infuses within you the power to focus and accomplish your goals.